-Just remember the phrase 'If you know the incentive, you know the outcome.'
+incentive, you know the outcome.'
 Try to start predicting what people do based on the predicament they're in.

-6. The Ability to Understand the Extent of Your Own Ignorance
+6. The Ability to Understand the Extent of Your Own Ignorance to have an opinion on something.

 Intelligent people think they know everything.
 Wise people know how much they don't know.
 Intelligent people are always certain of an answer.